 The FPC shall be composed of at least 15 members.
 Every effort will be made to ensure that scientists, clinicians and educators are represented on the FPC.
 All committee members must hold the rank of Associate Professor or Professor in the Regular or Clinical Practice Series.
 At least seven members of the committee must be tenured.
 Deans, departmental chairpersons, division heads and section heads may not be members of the FPC.

 The SOM shall seek to appoint a balanced committee; its representation should, to the extent possible, reflect the different departments, and the varied clinical, research and teaching missions, of the School.
 Members of the FPC shall also be selected to ensure appropriate diversity as broadly defined by the SOM.
+All FPC members will be required to undergo Implicit Bias or equivalent training prior to serving on the committee.

 The FPC shall have a chairperson who is elected by the committee members.
 The chair shall alternate yearly between a member from a basic science department and one from a clinical department.